esteinig/dartQC/README.md

 **Dependencies**

+Install in Ubuntu:

+`sudo apt-get install python-numpy python-biopython cd-hit`

 If you are using this pipeline you are likely doing a bit of Bioinformatics.
-Do not use Windows, switch to Linux / Ubuntu.
-Seriously.
+If you are also using Windows, consider switching to Linux or install a Virtual Machine.
+This program is *not* compatible with Windows.

 * Numpy
 * BioPython
 * CDHIT-EST
 * Python >= v.3.4

-Install in Ubuntu: `sudo apt-get install python-numpy python-biopython cd-hit`

 **Command Line Usage**